Opened: April 22, 1998, under the name “Countdown to Extinction”

 What to Expect: Dinosaur is located in the “Dino Institute,” which is an elaborately themed queue area with authentic dinosaur fossils.
 After you move through the queue, you will be taken to watch a short video where the storyline is explained.
 Once the preshow concludes, you will move to the next area where you board a 12-person (three rows with four people in each row) “Time Rover” vehicle.
 Once strapped in, you will embark on your wild ride through time and space.

-Preshow Exit: Prior to loading and embarking on your adventure, you’ll watch a short video explaining the backstory.
-If you’re in a hurry, move all the way to the right of this area to the doors.
+Speedy Preshow Exit: Prior to loading and embarking on your adventure, you’ll watch a short video explaining the backstory.
+If you’re in a hurry, move all the way across the room.
 With the 12-person capacity per vehicle, there’s only about a three minute difference in wait time between the first person out the door and the last, so it isn’t really a big deal if you’d like to stand in front of the room and watch the video.

-Where to Sit: Seating isn’t particularly important here, though the two seats on the sides of the front row would afford the best view.
+Where to Sit: Seating isn’t particularly important here, though the two seats on the sides of the front row afford the best view.
 Because it’s so dark, it’s difficult to see anything that’s coming, if you’re sitting up front.
 It may be best to put the nervous in the middle seats because they will be furthest from the dinosaurs that appear off to the sides of the vehicle.
-Otherwise, the seats on the far left and right sides will have the best view.
-You may want to put the shortest people on the sides (assuming they’re comfortable with the attraction) so that those in the middle can see better.

 This Ride Feels Familiar: The track and ride vehicles for Dinosaur are exact replicas of the Indiana Jones Adventure at Disneyland.

 Commentary: Dinosaur is a thrilling ride that may be too intense for younger riders and too bumpy and jerky for older riders.
 The ride is also so dark that it’s difficult to see what it is you’re supposed to be so scared of at times.
-I would still recommend riding it because it’s one of the major attractions at the Animal Kingdom, but be aware of the possible detractions and consider skipping it if it isn’t a good fit for your group.
+It remains recommended because it is one of the Park’s major attractions, but be aware of the possible detractions and consider skipping it if it isn’t a good fit for your group.

 WHY ARE YOU YELLING AT ME: Technically, the attraction is named “DINOSAUR” in all capital letters, not “Dinosaur.”